NateDhaliwal/natedhaliwal.github.io/blog/_drafts/The-pains-of-rewriting-your-frontend.md

 A quick comparison will actually point you towards React, ironically.
 But because (yes, again) of my exposure to [Discourse](https://discourse.org), and having developed some customizations in Glimmer templates, I leaned towards Ember a bit more.

 This may be debatable, but I felt that Ember seemed 'cleaner' in terms of the syntax.
-I've never liked React, and after pretty negative experiences with Astro.js (running the blog [I added comments to]({{ '/blog/general/2026/01/24/My-Raspberry-Pi-as-a-VSCode-Tunnel/' | relative_url }})), I wanted a simple framework to step into the JS framework ecosystem (yes, it was my first time).
+I've never liked React, and after pretty negative experiences with Astro.js (running the blog [I added comments to]({{ '/blog/general/2026/01/24/My-Raspberry-Pi-as-a-VSCode-Tunnel/' | relative_url }})), I wanted a simple framework to step into the JS framework ecosystem (yes, it was my first time, and no, not everyone will call Ember 'simple').

-Again, ironically, React seems to be the more beginner-friendly option, but...
-I guess I didn't do enough research?
-JSX does seem simpler than Handlebars at first glance... [^1]

 One thing that really supported my decision though, was Ember's [EmberData](https://guides.emberjs.com/release/models) - a tool to handle backend API.
 The thing is that from previously using: